womanonrails/womanonrails.com/_i18n/en/_posts/2014-08-22-guake-terminal.md

 lang: en
 ---

 Today, I would love to share with you a very simple, but useful tool.
 I use it for years now, and I think it is irreplaceable.
-This is {% include links/external-link.html name='Guake' url='http://guake-project.org/' %} terminal.
+This is [Guake](https://guake.github.io/) terminal.

 ## What is Guake?